Bianca Censori

-Bianca Censori (born 5 January 1995) is an Australian fashion designer, known for her relationship with American rapper Kanye West, whom she married in a private ceremony in December 2022.
+Bianca Censori (born 5 January 1995) is an Australian performance artist, known for her relationship with American rapper Kanye West, whom she married in a private ceremony in December 2022.

 Early life and education

-Bianca Censori was born on 5 January 1995, in Melbourne, one of three daughters born to Alexandra and Elia "Leo" Censori.
-Her paternal grandparents, native of Giulianova, Italy, emigrated to Australia with their five children.
+Bianca Censori was born on 5 January 1995, in Melbourne, one of three children born to Alexandra and Elia "Leo" Censori.
+Her paternal grandparents were natives of Giulianova, Abruzzo, Italy, and emigrated to Australia with their five children.

 Censori attended Melbourne's Carey Baptist Grammar School and has a bachelor's and master's degree in architecture from the University of Melbourne.
 She was a student of architecture at DP Toscano Architects based in Collingwood, Victoria.
 Censori created the Nylons Jewelry brand after graduating from high school.

-In 2007, she met businessman Nick Forgaine, with whom she began a relationship in 2014 that lasted until 2020.
+In 2007, she met businessman Nick Forgaine, with whom she had a relationship from 2014 to 2020.

+Work

+According to her LinkedIn profile, Censori is a designer at Yeezy, Kanye West's clothing and apparel company.

+Most of Censori's work surrounds her husband, Kanye West.
+She directed the music video for "Father" featuring Travis Scott, from his album Bully.
+Both the album and the music video were released on 28 March 2026.
+Censori is also credited with directing the music videos for West's singles "Gemini Season", as well as "King" and "OK" featuring Don Toliver.

+In December 2025, Censori debuted an art show in South Korea which included nude female replicas dressed in bondage, displayed as human furniture.